bntjah/lancache/README.md

     * bn_: Added some minor tweaks to nginx as suggested in issues to counter bursty performance
 * 6-211-2017 bn_
     * bn_: Added the necessary things as remarked by It0w in issues.
 Thanks for letting us know we forgot something!
+* 6-30-2017 saambd
+    * Added missing } on line 56 of Microsoft conf

 ## Installation